LOST-STATS/lost-stats.github.io/Contributing/Contributing.md

 How can you add these images?
 You can upload the images somewhere on the internet that allows image linking, and include the image in your instructions with `![Image](src)`.
 Ideally, upload the image directly to the `Images/name-of-your-page/` subfolder of whatever directory you're working in, and link to the images there.

 Please be sure to add alt text to images for sight-impaired users.
+Image filenames should make reference to the language used to make them, i.e. `python_scatterplot.png`.

 **Data**